Antipater (son of Herod the Great): In literature

-In Robert Graves' King Jesus, Graves puts forth the idea that Antipater secretly married at the age of 15 Mary, who was of a royal Jewish line.
+In Robert Graves' King Jesus, Graves puts forth the idea that Antipater secretly married a 15-year-old Mary, who was of a royal Jewish line.
 The marriage served to strengthen the position of Antipater among Herod's many sons as future King of the Jews.
 Antipater was killed by his father five days before Herod's own death according to Josephus.
 (Some records indicate a period of two years between Antipater's death and Herod the Great's death).
 According to Graves, a pregnant Mary is compelled to pretend to marry an old, pious carpenter, Joseph, to protect herself and the unborn Jesus.
-Author Joseph Raymond supports this hypothesis as a fact.
-Unlike Graves, however, Raymond specifies that Mary was actually the unnamed daughter of Antigonus who would later become Antipater's wife.
+Author Joseph Raymond supports this hypothesis, however unlike Graves, Raymond speculates that Mary was actually the unnamed daughter of Antigonus who would later become Antipater's wife.